Easygoing Walking Tour California's Yosemite

 Our walking activities allow you to leisurely explore local footpaths and paved walking paths, exploring authentic, local hidden gems.
 Get away from the crowds to experience the essence of your location, taking time to explore and experience your region on your own terms.
 Your day unfolds according to your agenda, not someone else's.
-Easygoing daily routes typically 2-3 hours of walking per day, approximately 2-7 miles.
-Fully supported with dedicated Trip Leaders, support vans and meticulously selected routes and a Backroads navigation app to offer guidance on the route.
+Our easygoing daily routes typically include 2-3 hours of walking per day, approximately 2-7 miles.
+Your trip is fully supported with dedicated Trip Leaders, support vans and meticulously selected routes and a Backroads navigation app to offer guidance on the route.

 The terrain on this trip includes well-maintained trails that vary from level to hilly and include some elevation gains and loss.
 Most activities take place at elevations of 5,000–9,000 feet, which can make the routes feel more challenging than the mileage may suggest.